So you’re here because you have no idea what a polarizing filter is. Or you have one, but have no idea how to use it

 There are 2 types of polarizing filters; linear and circular.

 When shooting in direct sunlight, you’ll often find that your images come out harsh with an overexposed feel.
-Think about when you’re in the sun with no sunglasses on – it’s hard to see.
+Think about when you’re in the sun with no sunglasses on.
+It’s hard to see, right?

 Polarizers work by only allowing in light from a certain direction, removing glare from photos.

 Have a look at the photos below.
 The first was taken without a filter and you can see the sun reflecting off the road.

 Now have a look at a similar photo below, but this time I used a polarizing filter.

-Polarizing filters also remove haze from photos which has the biggest affect when taking a photo of a distant subject or scene.
-This makes the sky look much more blue and all the colours more vibrant and saturated.
+Polarizing filters also remove haze from photos.
+This is the most obvious when taking a photo of a distant subject or scene.
+It makes the sky look much more blue and all the colours more vibrant and saturated.

 Have a look at the 2 photos below – only the second is polarized.

 How to Use a Polarizing Filter

-The filter has the least effect when the sun in behind the lens as demonstrated below.
-I only used a polarising filter for the photo on the right is polarized.
+The filter has the least effect when the sun is behind the lens as demonstrated below.
+I only used a polarising filter for the photo on the right.

 Polarizing filters are usually quite thick and tend to darken your image.
 To account for this, make sure that your shutter speed is still high enough to take the photo handheld.